Did you know that only about 2.5% of GWP customers have rooftop solar?

 Why is Glendale so far behind the state in solar installations?
 As you might imagine, there’s no single reason.
 One major reason is that the state embraced a bold policy vision in 2006, when Governor Schwarzenegger signed the Million Solar Roofs initiative, Senate Bill 1, into law.
 This was a $3.3 billion investment in the state’s solar future, designed to lower the cost of solar energy and enable widespread adoption, with a goal of 3,000 megawatts of rooftop solar.
 California met the one million solar roofs milestone in 2019.
 The Million Solar Roofs initiative was most successful in the investor-owned utilities’ territories, and less so in the territories of municipal utilities like Glendale, including because of a lack of transparency and regular reporting of market data to monitor performance.
 Also, Glendale has a higher proportion of multifamily homes than the state as a whole, and it’s not as easy to install solar on multifamily buildings.
 Another factor is that Glendale’s electric utility rates have historically not been as high as rates charged by investor-owned utilities.
 Higher electric rates means higher costs for energy purchased from the utility, and greater savings from using self-generated solar energy instead.
 That increases the financial incentives for going solar by making it take less time to recoup an investment in a solar system.
 The Glendale Solar Solution would provide incentives at a level to make adopting solar make good financial sense, by substantially reducing the cost of a system and making the significant monthly bill savings meet and beat the initial investment much faster than it takes in Glendale now.

-How would replacing the Grayson and Scholl Canyon power plant plans with a solar and storage plan affect our energy reliability?
+How would increasing the amount of energy Glendale gets from customer solar and storage affect our energy reliability?
 Energy storage is one of the fastest, most responsive energy resources available.
 The Glendale Solar Solution includes a strong energy storage component, by providing incentives to customers who install batteries paired with storage.
 GWP can also install more energy storage on its electrical system to capture solar energy produced by customers during the day.
 All the solar energy can be stored until it’s needed and then dispatched instantaneously.
 Studies have shown that energy storage can provide reliable, affordable energy.
 The Glendale Solar Solution is a vision for a clean, reliable, energy system.
 We all know the value of reliable energy service, and it will be an essential element of the plan.

 How will the federal Inflation Reduction Act affect the Glendale Solar Solution?
 The federal climate bill, the Inflation Reduction Act (IRA), can make adding solar and energy storage more attractive and a smarter financial choice.
 There are two main considerations.